Qon/combinassembly/README.md

 [Try it live!](https://qon.github.io/combinassembly/) and press the "Assemble!" button execute the assembler to get the blueprint string that runs the Combinassembly code when built in Factorio.
 The constant combinator with a [dot] signal in the lop left corner will restart the program when toggled on or off.

+(Code is saved in browser when you press "Assemble!", but it is reset to the default on load if the saved source is a completely empty string.)

 ______

 ## An "assembly" language for Factorio combinators